zheng4uga/additional_charge/README.md

 * Provide a default css with default style
 * Provide an additional box under the note section that will allow customer to add their tips, donations, etc base on total price

+= 1.0.1 =

+* Fixed issue where additional charge does not persist after checkout phrase on the woocommerce 3.8.x